 Fig 2: The conceptual framework of SI outlines various Fields of Action (FoA) and associated SI approaches, as identified in the 349 selected articles.
 Each article may discuss multiple SI approaches.
 The frequency of each approach and its proportion within a specific FoA are indicated in parentheses, with box sizes reflecting these proportions.
 Source: Weltin et al.(2018).

-FoA-I:-Agronomic Development
+FoA-I: Agronomic Development